How to Make Maple Syrup and Cinnamon Smoked Nuts in Your Smoker

 I prefer to use hickory wood chips when smoking nuts, but you can experiment with other fruitwoods as well.
 I would avoid wood like oak or mesquite as they can overpower the nuts.
 You are going to a delicate flavor here.

 After removing the nuts from the smoker, release them from the smoking mat (they will be slightly sticky, but not too bad) and allow them to cool for an hour on some parchment paper.
-I break them up before they start cooling (while they’re still warm) so there are less crumbs than doing it after they’ve cooled.
+I break them up before they cool completely (while they’re still warm) so there are less crumbs than doing it after they’ve fully cooled.

 After that, they’re ready to enjoy!